Norwegian Cruise Line Holdings Ltd (NCLH)

 Cash conversion cycle = DOH + DSO – Number of days of payables

-The cash conversion cycle for Norwegian Cruise Line Holdings Ltd has shown significant fluctuations over the past five years.
-In 2021, the company experienced a notably extended cash conversion cycle of 557.44 days, indicating a prolonged time it took to convert its investments in inventory and other resources into cash from sales.
-This could be attributed to various factors such as economic conditions, industry trends, or specific company strategies.
+The cash conversion cycle of Norwegian Cruise Line Holdings Ltd has shown variability over the past five years.
+In December 2020, the company's cash conversion cycle was 17.76 days, representing the time it takes for the company to convert its investments in inventory and other resources into cash flows from sales.

 Peer comparison